Stay fueled with good nutrition!

 Nutrition counseling

 For more individualized information about nutrition, students may meet with a Cornell Health nutritionist for nutrition counseling.
-To schedule an appointment, call 607-255-5155 during business hours, or log in to myCornellHealth.
+Learn more on our Nutrition Services page.

 Body image concerns & disordered eating